lukso-network/docs/docs/networks/l16-testnet.md

 This will download `docker-compose.yaml`, `Makefile`, `configs` and `.env` files.

-### Change node name (Optional)
+### Change node name (optional)

-1. open docker file using any text editor. for example vim
+To update your node name, you need to edit the `NODE_NAME` variable in the `.env` file.
+You can edit it with vim:

 ```bash
 vim .env
 ```

-2. Change `NODE_NAME` to your expected string
+If your node is already running, you will need to restart it to apply the changes.

 ### Starting the nodes